 As a non-permanent resident, you have specific requirements to qualify for a mortgage.
 For example, you must:

 With a good credit rating, you could qualify for a standard mortgage.
-If you do not have established credit in Canada, you may have to get a letter of reference from your financial institution from your country of origin.
-You will need to qualify under a new to Canada program.
+If you do not have established credit in Canada, you may have to get a letter of reference from your financial institution in your country of origin.
+You will need to qualify under a new-to-Canada program.

-You will not qualify for a mortgage if you are not a permanent resident, have poor credit, and do not have at least a 10% down payment.
+You will not qualify for a mortgage if you are not a permanent resident, have poor credit, or do not have at least a 5% down payment.

 What Lenders Review When Qualifying for a Mortgage